BhupeshDahiya/devops-cloud-interview-guide/05-cicd/03-artifactory.md

 - **Proxying public repositories** like Maven Central or Docker Hub to improve speed and reliability.
 - **Access control and security** via RBAC for different teams and projects.
 - **Retention policies** to clean up outdated builds automatically.

+### 📘 Why Sonatype Nexus ?

+- **Supports multiple artifact formats** (Maven, npm, Docker, etc.) in a single repository.
+- **Centralized storage for all build artifacts** easy versioning and dependency management.
+- **Integrates seamlessly with Jenkins & GitHub Actions** for publishing artifacts during CI/CD.
+- **Access control and security features** for safe artifact management.
+- **Reliable and widely adopted** has good community support.

 ---